An Archive of Colorado Mysteries & Frontier Lore

 The Summit He Could No Longer See

 He reached the top eight years before the Long Expedition.
 He came back snow-blind.
-His account described the world beneath the clouds, which the geographers said was impossible.
 The mountain still carries the name of the man who failed to reach what Shale had already stood on.

 The Man Who Carried the Sun

 He rode ahead of the column across the Llano Estacado carrying a single live ember in a clay vessel.
 On the third night, the fire spoke.
 The animals would not approach.
-The people would not touch the vessel.
 He carried it alive for twelve days.